debsouryadatta/CourseX/nextjs-app/STEP_BY_STEP.md

 26. Adding the concept check component which will include few mcqs based on the chapter contents, generated the mcqs using the langchain
 27. Integrating the stripe payment gateway for premium generations, free tier -> 10 generations, premium -> unlimited generations for now
 28. Creating a dockerfile, docker-compose file and github actions yml file for deploying it to VM and enable CI/CD

-- Finally fixed the nextauth error in production environment, just in .env add the AUTH_URL=https://coursex.souryax.tech
+29. Finally fixed the nextauth error in production environment, just in .env add the AUTH_URL=https://coursex.souryax.tech

+**v0.2 Done✅**

+30. Separating the course generation logic into the FastApi service using langchain python, integrating the whole thing using docker-compose

-### Planning
+### Stripe Implementation:
-- The above was about v0.1
-- From now there will be 2 branches, main and dev
-- Main will be the stable version, dev will be the development version(After major changes, we will be merging the dev into main)
+- `pnpm i stripe`
+- Create a stripe client inside the lib folder
+- Create /api/stripe/route.ts -> for creating the stripe session & sending the stripe url when the api gets called from the frontend
+- Create /api/webhook/route.ts -> for handling the stripe webhook events and creating the userSubscription row in the database accordingly
+-  Install stripe cli from https://docs.stripe.com/stripe-cli , go to webhooks section on the dashboard and follow the steps

 ### Issues
 - #1 - [[FEAT]: Build a modern landing page using aceternity components](https://github.com/debsouryadatta/CourseX/issues/1) ✅